Danply/HTI-Storage-Server/README.md

 - ```
   snort -W
   ```
-- you should see different interfaces, but only one with the same IPv4 you entered in the snort.conf before "Example https://i.imgur.com/o2KVZan.png"
+- you should see different interfaces, but only one with the same IPv4 you entered in the snort.conf before "[Example](https://i.imgur.com/o2KVZan.png)"
 Now, you can start the snort tool with this command
 - ```
   cd c:\Snort\bin